rocky/python-uncompyle6/README.rst

 information.

 Other parts of the library can be used inside Python for various bytecode-related tasks.
-For example you can read in bytecode (do a version indepedant `marshal.loads()` and disassemble that from a version of Python different from the one the bytecode was compiled for.
+For example you can read in bytecode, i.e. perform a version-independent `marshal.loads()`, and disassemble the bytecode using version of Python different from the one used to compile the bytecode.

 Installation